petedanielsmith/social-media-effect-on-mental-health/README.md

 Analyse patterns that may influence mental well-being, digital habits, and behavioural trends among social media users.

-Use machine learning to create a model that can predict a users mental well-being based on parameters such as age, physical activity, sleep, screen time and time spent on social media.
+Use machine learning to create a model that can predict a user's mental well-being based on parameters such as age, physical activity, sleep, screen time and time spent on social media.

 Create a dashboard allowing users to interrogate the data and enter their own parameters to predict their mental well-being.